gmazzap/Faber/README.md

 ##Get data using "Demeter chain" ids

-Let's assume we have this classes:
+Let's assume some classes are defined like so:

     class Foo {